rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 #### Before you start printing, remember safety first and read the owners manual!

-·  If you have lost or misplaced the manual, you can find it [here](https://www.elegoo.com/pages/3d-printing-user-suupport).

-·  Always handle resins as though they are toxic unless you have specific documentation that states otherwise.
-Do note that photopolymer resins exothermically react with light, especially UV, and can produce very high heat.
+ Always handle resins as though they are toxic unless you have specific documentation that states otherwise.
+Unless otherwise stated, resins are not approved for use with food, drink, or medical application on the human body.
+Never ingest resin in liquid or solid form.
+If swallowed, immediately call a poison center or medical professional.

 · Ensure you're working in a well-ventilated area.
+Do not eat, drink, or smoke in the printing work area.
+Remove jewelry (rings, watches, bracelets) before handling uncured UV curable materials.
 Always wear proper eye protection and a mask when exposed to any uncured resin, whether during print preparation, printing, or post-processing.
 Ensure you are wearing chemical-resistant gloves, butyl, nitrile, or neoprene.
 Avoid using latex gloves.

 · Ensure your body is adequately protected by clothing in case of spills and splashes.
-In case of spillage, if resin makes contact with skin or eyes, wash thoroughly with soap and water and seek medical advice - do NOT wash with hot or warm water - this will open your pores and may allow the resin to be pushed further into your skin.
+In case of spillage, if resin makes contact with skin or eyes, wash thoroughly with hand soap and water and seek medical advice - do NOT use solvents to wash - do NOT wash with hot or warm water - this will open your pores and may allow the resin to be pushed further into your skin.

+· Tools that may be contaminated with the material should be cleaned before reuse with window cleaner or plenty of denatured or isopropyl alcohol, followed by thorough washing with soap and water.

+· Do note that photopolymer resins exothermically react with light, especially UV, and can produce very high heat.

+· Avoid placing the printer over carpeted areas or use a barrier to avoid the possibility of carpet damage.